daneng1/reading-notes/README.md

 ### Growth Mindset

+Defined as...
 > **"A growth mindset thrives on challenge and sees failure not as evidence of unintelligence but as a heartening springboard for growth and for stretching our existing abilities."** Carol Dweck

+### How to Get Into a Growth Mindset

 |               This Thought          |       Replace with This |
 |------------------------------------ | ------------------------------|